metamath/lamp-guide/docs/11/index.md

 However, step 2 is not yet proven, so the whole proof isn't done.
 Select step 2, and do a bottom-up proof of it as well.

-> Select step 2, press on
+> Select step 2, then click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify),
 > and press "prove".
 > At the top it will show a use of `ac-mp` that proves all steps;